marshallswain/feathers-pinia/docs/guide/migrate-from-v0.md

 ## Use `instanceDefaults` Correctly

 If you are using `instanceDefaults` for anything other than simply initializing default values, refactor and move any complex functionality to `setupInstance`.
-The `setupInstance` function runs twice since it is stilled declared on BaseModel.
-The `setupInstance` function has been removed from BaseModel and only runs once.
+The `instanceDefaults` method runs twice since it is stilled declared on BaseModel.
+The `setupInstance` function has been removed from BaseModel, so it only runs once.

-If you are cloning large amounts of default data inside of `instanceDefaults`, consider moving only that part into setupInstance, as well, so it won't be run twice.
+If you are cloning large amounts of default data inside of `instanceDefaults` or doing any complex processing, move it into `setupInstance` so it won't be run twice.

 ## `useClones` API Change